djhmateer/djhmateer.github.io/_posts/2022-04-28-google drive with python.md

 I'm working on [auto-archiver](https://github.com/bellingcat/auto-archiver) which is written in Python.
 [Getting API access to a Google Sheet](/2022/03/16/python-bellingcat-auto-archiver#1-getting-api-access-to-the-google-sheet) describes how we can get a `Service Account` setup to read and write to the sheet.

+Lets look at connecting to Google Drive via

+- Service Account (as I do with Google Sheet) - didn't use this at 15GB upload limit and file ownership problems
+- OAuth2 - using this but issue with refresh tokens expiring after 1 week (for non Workspace account)

 ## 1. Service Account

 [https://blog.benjames.io/2020/09/13/authorise-your-python-google-drive-api-the-easy-way/](https://blog.benjames.io/2020/09/13/authorise-your-python-google-drive-api-the-easy-way/)